Learn-Write-Repeat/Contribution-program/(t2-2) Deep Learning Computations/Rutuja_DL_Layers and Blocks.md

 It requires the input data to be integer encoded ie. each word in the text should be represented by a unique integer.
 Consider an example where there are 5000 unique words in a text which needs to be classified.
 After preprocessing(one-hot encoding) this textual data, sparse matrix of large dimensions(5000 dimensional vector for each word) will be generated and this will be used to feed the neural network model.
 This will require huge amount of memory and time and hence this approach is inefficient.
-So, embedding layer is used where high dimensional vectors are translated to low dimensional vectors.
+So, embedding layer is used where *high dimensional vectors are translated to low dimensional vectors*.

 *Refer the .ipynb file to understand working of Embedding Layer.*